sammy-boii/Progress/react-app/notes.md

 ```
 &nbsp;

-#### Name is hella sensetive
+ Name is hella sensetive
-#### React components must start with a capital to differentiate them
+ React components must start with a capital to differentiate them
-#### className, htmlFor and onClick are camelCase in REACT.
+ className, htmlFor and onClick are camelCase in REACT.

 &nbsp;

-#### <span style = 'color: yellow'> Webpack is a bundler that bundles various files into one single file.
+ Webpack is a bundler that bundles various files into one single file.

-#### Vite utilizes the modules and is a lot faster than the traditional bundler.
+ Vite utilizes the modules and is a lot faster than the traditional bundler.

-#### It has Hot Module Replacement (HMR) so we can see the changes in real time.
+ It has Hot Module Replacement (HMR) so we can see the changes in real time.

-#### Transpiler is used to convert code of one programming language to another.
+ Transpiler is used to convert code of one programming language to another.
 Typescript is a transpiler and a super-set of JS.
 SCSS is both a traspiler and bundler of CSS.

-#### CRA, Vite are development tools.
+ CRA, Vite are development tools.
 Without them you'd have to manually installed every dependency and building tool like babel, webpack, react, css loaders, etc...
 &nbsp;
 ```javascript